-2 to 4PM at the Sonoma Woman's Club 574 First St. East A half block from the Plaza.
+once a month at the Sonoma Woman's Club 574 First St. East, a half block from the Plaza.
 The next kanikapila will be

 Kanikapila is a Hawaiian word that means "getting together to make music."
 Del Medina, King of North Bay Kanikapila, who lives in San Rafael, and his group of musicians have “packed the house” every time they’ve been in Sonoma this year.
 It's held from 2 - 4 p.m. the fourth Saturday of the month, at the Sonoma Woman’s Club, in the center of wine country.